lindsayfowers/overtime_app/README.md

 ## UI:
 - X Bootstrap -> formatting
-- Icons from Font Awesome
+- X Icons from glyphicon
 - X Update the styles for forms

 ## Refactor To Do's:
-- Refactor posts/_form for admin user with status
+- X Refactor posts/_form for admin user with status